-2009 Vandemoortele becomes a member of the Round Table of Sustainable Palm (RSPO) and GreenPalm.
-2010 Vandemoortele starts using 100% certified sustainable palm oil for branded retail margarines.
-2010 Vandemoortele earns RSPO certification for all its production sites for margarines, culinary oils and fats (MCOF).
-2011 Vandemoortele strengthens its commitment to use 100% certified sustainable palm oil for all its consumer-branded products by the end of 2015.
-2011 Vandemoortele publishes its first RSPO Annual Communication on Progress (ACOP).
-2012 Vandemoortele obtains RSPO certification for seven bakery production sites, becoming one of the first companies in the sector to do so.
-2013 Vandemoortele becomes a founding member of the French Alliance for Sustainable Palm Oil.
-2014 On 14 February, Vandemoortele becomes a member of The Forest Trust (TFT), committing itself to traceable, deforestation-free and exploitation-free palm oil.
-2014 Vandemoortele launches the Vandemoortele Palm Oil Sourcing Charter, the key elements being: 100% certified sustainable palm oil by the end of 2015 for branded consumer products
+- 2009 VANDEMOORTELE became a member of the Round Table of Sustainable Palm (RSPO). - 2010 VANDEMOORTELE started using 100% certified sustainable palm oil for branded retail margarines. - 2010 VANDEMOORTELE earned RSPO certification for all its production sites for margarines, culinary oils and fats (MCOF).

-100% of palm oil traceable to known sources (i.e., mills) by the end of
+- VANDEMOORTELE strengthened its commitment to use 100% certified sustainable palm oil for all its consumer-branded products by the end of 2015. - VANDEMOORTELE published its first RSPO Annual Communication on Progress (ACOP) on the RSPO website. - VANDEMOORTELE obtained RSPO certification for seven bakery production sites, becoming one of the first companies in the sector to do so. - VANDEMOORTELE became a founding member of the French Alliance pour la Préservation des Forêts. - 2014 On 14 February, VANDEMOORTELE became a member of Earthworm, formerly known as The Forest Trust, committing itself to traceable, deforestation-free and exploitation-free palm oil. - VANDEMOORTELE launched the VANDEMOORTELE Palm Oil Sourcing Charter, the key elements being: - 100% certified sustainable palm oil by the end of 2015 for branded consumer products. - 100% of palm oil traceable to known sources (i.e., mills) by the end of 2015. - Commitment to engage with palm oil suppliers to eliminate deforestation, protect peat lands and fully respect human rights. - Commitment to report publicly on annual progress. - VANDEMOORTELE became a founding member of the Belgian Alliance for Sustainable Palm Oil, having also actively participated in other national initiatives promoting the uptake of sustainable palm oil. - 2015 Target of 100% certified sustainable palm oil in consumer-branded products achieved. - 2016 All our production sites using palm oil became RSPO-certified. - 2016 WWF recognised our efforts as "Well on the path" in its Palm Oil Buyers' Scorecard. - VANDEMOORTELE became a founding member of the Fundación Española del Aceite de Palma Sostenible. - VANDEMOORTELE supported a field program in Indonesia run by the Earthworm local team: The Areas for Priority Transformation Program (or Areal Prioritas Transformasi in the local language, Bahasa Indonesia). - 2018 We published the traceability lists of mills of our palm oil supply chains online

-- Commitment to engage with palm oil suppliers to eliminate deforestation, protect peat lands and fully respect human rights - Commitment to report publicly on annual progress - Vandemoortele becomes a founding member of the Belgian Alliance for Sustainable Palm Oil, having also actively participated in other national initiatives promoting the uptake of sustainable palm oil. - Target of 100% certified sustainable palm oil in consumer-branded products achieved.
-(June) - 2016 All our production sites using palm oil become RSPO-certified.
+VANDEMOORTELE continues to support the field program in Indonesia run by the 2019 Earthworm local team: The Areas for Priority Transformation Program.

-Affiliations
+AFFILIATIONS